iamganeshhegde/ganesh-hegde/README.md

 ### Fun facts 🍿:

-I am a big fan of anime and manga🎭.
+I am a big fan of anime and manga 🎭.
 I also spend my time in reading novels and watching netflix 📽. video Nowadays I also started learning stock markets 💰  .

 ### Known Languages 😇: